oracle/coherence-eclipse-plugin/README.md

 1. Accept the license terms and click `Finish`

-1. You may receive a warning that the plugin is unsigned.
-Choose `Install Anyway`

 1. Click `Restart Now` to restart Eclipse

 # Using the plugin

-> Note: You can use the sample project [here](examples/pof-plugin-example-project) to test the plugin.
+> Note: You can use the example project [here](examples/pof-plugin-example-project) to test the plugin.

 ## Enable the Plugin